Soapbox challenge for female scientists to get their message across

 Thescientists are given an upturned crate in a busy urban street and told to get their message across to passers-by.

-The five scientists taking part from the University are: Professor Karen Holford, School of Engineering and Pro Vice-Chancellor for the College of Physical Sciences and Engineering; Dr Rebecca Price-Davies, School of Pharmacy and Pharmaceutical Sciences; Dr Alison Paul, School of Chemistry; Dr Caroline Lear, School of Earth and Ocean Sciences; and Dr Lovleen Tina Joshi, School of Pharmacy and Pharmaceutical Sciences.
+The five scientists taking part from the University are: Professor Karen Holford, School of Engineering and Pro Vice-Chancellor for the College of Physical Sciences and Engineering; Dr Rebecca Price-Davies, School of Pharmacy and Pharmaceutical Sciences; Dr Alison Paul, School of Chemistry; Dr Caroline Lear, School of Earth and Environmental Sciences; and Dr Lovleen Tina Joshi, School of Pharmacy and Pharmaceutical Sciences.